THE ENGRAM METHOD

 Not the recall.

-The ACSM-EP exam doesn't test what you memorized.
-It tests whether you can read a clinical situation, weigh competing data, and commit to the right call.
-That's a decision skill — and this is how we train it.
+No exercise science certification exam tests what you memorized.
+They test whether you can read a professional situation — clinical or performance — weigh competing data, and commit to the right call under pressure.
+That's a decision skill.
+This is how we train it.

 The Core Unit